Send money to Bermuda

 Tips for picking up cash in Bermuda

-If you’re picking up cash in Bermuda following a money transfer, make sure to exercise a few simple precautions to ensure the safety of yourself and your money.
+The Government of Canada recommends exercising a normal degree of caution when visiting Bermuda.
+So if you’re picking up cash in Bermuda, make sure you take a few simple precautions to ensure the safety of yourself and your money.
 Avoid visiting any unsafe or high-crime areas and don’t carry large sums of money around in public.
-Keep your money hidden at all times and if possible, have a friend accompany you when you go to pick up the funds and provide an extra deterrent against thieves.
+Keep your money hidden at all times and, if possible, have a friend accompany you when you go to pick up the funds to act as an extra deterrent against thieves.

 What are the steps to send money to Bermuda?